List of Baki the Grappler characters: Kizaki

+Reiichi Ando

-Once a friend of Yujiro's, Ando is a giant man who lives as a hermit secluding himself deep in the woods of the Hida Mountains.
+Once a friend of Yujiro's, Reiichi Ando (安藤 玲一) is a giant man who lives as a hermit secluding himself deep in the woods of the Hida Mountains.
 In order to get strong enough to beat Yuri, Baki trains with Ando by eating a lot and chopping logs with his heavy ax.
 Ando is almost killed trying to save Baki from the Yasha Ape.
-He briefly reappears during Baki and Yujiro's fight, and four years later having brought Yasha-zaru to the underground tournament.
+He briefly reappears during Baki and Yujiro's fight, and four years later having brought Yasha Ape to the underground tournament.
 He appears in the second manga series, searching for a cure for Baki after he got poisoned by Yanagi, but fails and then Retsu brings Baki to the Dai Raitai Sai.